rkaidkro/llm-bencher/COMMAND_SYSTEM_SUMMARY.md

 ## 📋 Overview

-This document summarizes the world-class command system and testing framework built for the LLM Testing Interface.
+This document summarizes the world-class command system and testing framework built for llm-bencher.
 This system addresses all previous issues with startup complexity, lack of testing, and poor error handling.

 ## 🎯 What We Built